Great tips on how to engage call centre staff

 5. Provide flexibility with shift choices

-Enable your staff some flexibility when setting rosters.
+Enable your call centre staff some flexibility when setting rosters.

 By choosing suitable hours or enabling them to swap shifts that can work in with the external life allows them to take control of managing their attendance.